ChatTheatre/websocket-to-tcp-tunnel/README.md

 The `websocketHeartbeat` will set the time between expected heartbeats for the Websocket client.
 This is the number of seconds between consecutive heartbeats.
 *Defaults to 15.*

+### Shutdown Delay [OPTIONAL]
+The `shutdownDelay` determines the number of seconds between a process getting a signal to shutdown and the exiting of the process.
+Connected clients of the relay will receive a message warning them of the shutdown and the length of the delay.

 ## Starting Relay
 To start the relay use `node main.js &` from the root directory of the cloned repository.